 Just across the Golden Gate Bridge from San Francisco, Sausalito is well known for its houseboat communities.
 But the SS City of Seattle isn’t just any houseboat in the marina; the bright yellow ferryboat from 1888 is the oldest surviving ferryboat on the West Coast.
 It features three bedrooms and two baths, as well as dining and lounge areas with floor-to-ceiling windows, and a remodeled kitchen with a Wolf six-burner range stove.
 There are also three kayaks and three paddleboards to use to explore the quiet marina.

 9. Harbor Breeze: floating glamping tent at Glamping St. Louis

 - Book Now: From $153 per night, vrbo.com

 Can’t decide between glamping and a houseboat vacation?
 You don’t have to with this floating glamping tent on the Mississippi River.
 The canvas tent features a king-size bed.
 Camp cots for kids are also available on request.
 There’s a deck and umbrella, as well as a mini refrigerator and coffee maker.
 It’s even air-conditioned in the summer.
 Guests have access to the facilities at the marina (which is more of a glampground), which include bathrooms, showers, and an outdoor kitchen area.

-This article was originally published on June 11, 2020; it was updated on February 19, 2021, with current information.
+This article was originally published in 2020; it was updated on February 19, 2021, with current information.